Capital Equipment, Software, And Vehicle Procedures Skip to main content

 Disposals

 An asset should be disposed of when it is no longer of any use to the department.
-The disposal may include selling, scrapping, or trading in or in case of software that is no longer used.
+The disposal may include selling, scrapping, or trading.
 All sales must be done through the Purchasing Department.
-Other disposals are completed by emailing the General Accounting Office at am@byu.edu.
-Any interdepartmental sales require a journal entry approved through the General Accounting Office to insure proper disposal of asset and if amount is over the threshold to create a new asset.
+Other disposals are completed by using Workday Help functionality.
+Interdepartmental sales require a journal entry approved through the General Accounting Office to ensure proper disposal of asset or transfer of the asset.

 Lost/Stolen Assets